Scaling and Optimization for MySQL

 This is an advanced course.
 We recommend an understanding of SQL, and basic database concepts.
 Code examples contained in the course will apply to any scripting language, but to be able to apply context we recommend you understand at least one web-scripting language.

-This course is delivered as a two day intensive.
-Attendees will be provided with Linux PCs, but given the time restrictions, hands-on exercises will be limited.
+This workshop is typically delivered as an intensive two day course.
 Slides will be provided for students wishing to apply additional study after the course is complete.

 MySQL and Percona Server 5.1 to 5.6.